wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.4

 <p class=fip id=p4>
-4.&emsp;When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know this [anxiety] need not be*.
+4. When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know this [anxiety] need not be*.
 <sup>2</sup>You can be as vigilant against the ego’s dictates as for them.
 </p>

 #### expanded

-4.&emsp;When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
+4. When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
 <sup>2</sup>You can be as vigilant against the ego’s dictates as for them [the-ego’s-dictates].

 #### substituted

-4.&emsp;When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
+4. When you are anxious, realise that anxiety comes from the capriciousness of the ego, and *know anxiety need not be*.
 <sup>2</sup>You can be as vigilant against the ego’s dictates as for the-ego’s-dictates.

 #### simplified